-Fig. 2. a) Typical rheology profiles for continental lithosphere indicate the possibility for lower-crustal flow: (1) geotherms that yield YSEs shown in the middle and on the right; (2) yield stress envelope (YSE) for quartz-rich upper and lower crust and olivine mantle; (3) yield stress envelope (YSE) for quartz-rich upper crust, diabase lower crust, olivine mantle.
-EET - equivalent elastic thickness of the lithosphere computed for each of YSEs. b) Solution to the problem stated in Fig. 1b: a conceptual model of continental collision in which strong feedback between surface processes, isostatic reaction and subsurface crustal flow results in accelerated growth of topography in the area of strongest subsurface uplift lower crust, which is supported for this area by multiple data starting from seismic data (Vinnik and Saipbekova, 1984; Makeyeva, 1992; Roecker et al., 1993; Vinnik et al., 2006) and ending by gravity-flexural analysis (Burov et al., 1990, 1993; Avouac and Buroy, 1996).
-Only the short topographic wavelengths, typically less than a few tens of kilometers that can be supported by the strength of the upper crust would be maintained over geological periods of time, yet provided that they are not wiped out by erosion, which is faster on short wavelength features.
+Fig. 2 Erosional and gravity collapse of a mountain range (e.g., Gratton, 1989; Bird, 1991).
+In the conceptual model shown here, there is no balance between surface and subsurface processes.
+Even if such range was created somehow, it will not persist, as its root and topography will be flattened in about 2 My in the absence of some compensating mechanisms.
+Tectonic convergence may not solely compensate this flattening; it may only grant an overall thickening of the crust; some additional localizing mechanisms are needed to concentrate thickening in a narrow range and Moho topography undulations should therefore be relaxed by viscoplastic flow in the ductile lower crust and decay with time (Kusznir and Matthews, 1988; Gratton, 1989; Bird, 1991).
+Consider, for example, the Tien Shan range, which is, except for the Himalayas, the largest and most active intra-continental range in the world (Fig. 1).
+Tien Shan (traduced as "Heavenly Mountains") is 300-400 km wide in its central area, with a mean elevation of about 3,500 m and local peaks of up to 7,500 m, in a zone of relatively thick and mantle; (3) yield stress envelope (YSE) for quartz-rich upper crust, diabase lower crust, olivine mantle.
+EET - equivalent elastic thickness of the lithosphere computed for each of YSEs tectonized crust (Moho depths from 50 to 70 km) (e.g., Avouac et al., 1993).
+The Tien Shan is a continuously growing range, that have started to rise 10-15 My ago.
+A simple dimensional analysis (Gratton, 1989) as well as numerical simulations (Bird, 1991; Avouac and Burov, 1996; Burov and Watts, 2006) show that topography of such range should, instead of growing, be reduced by half in a few My (Fig. 2).
+This estimate is based on the assumption of ductile rheology of the lower crust, which is supported for this area by multiple data starting from seismic data (Vinnik and Saipbekova, 1984; Makeyeva, 1992; Roecker et al., 1993; Vinnik et al., 2006) and ending by gravity-flexural analysis (Burov et al., 1990, 1993; Avouac and Burov, 1996).
+Only short topographic wavelengths, typically less than a few tens of kilometres that can be supported by the strength of the upper crust, would be maintained over geological periods of time, yet provided that they are not removed by erosion (which is faster on short wavelength topography).
 In addition, surface processes might be thought to contribute to an even more rapid smoothing of the topography.
 Similarly, in the absence of strong rheological heterogeneities or of strain localization processes, a portion of a continental crust submitted to horizontal shortening should tend to thicken homogeneously, so that no mountain should form.
-The growth and maintenance of an intracontinental mountain range over long periods of time must therefore involve dynamical processes allowing for long-term localization of lithospheric strain below the mountain.
+The growth and maintenance of an intracontinental mountain range over long periods of time must therefore involve dynamical processes allowing for long-term localisation of lithospheric strain below the mountain.